jondot/elb-dash/README.md

 with these assets.

-You can configure the backend url with `proxy_url` in the `dash_config.js` file.
+You can configure the backend url with `proxy_url` in the `config.js` file.

 ### Backend

-We realize that in real-life companies don't really like calling AWS API directly, or don't like going through 3rd party for that.
+We realize that in real-life, due to security concerns, companies don't really like calling AWS API directly, or don't like going through 3rd party for that.

 This is why you get a smart AWS proxy that you can run within your own